 Join our award-winning team at University of Washington Medical Center (UWMC).
 Among the top medical centers in the United States as rated by U.S. News & World Report's "America's Best Hospitals," UWMC prides itself on compassionate patient care as well as its pioneering medical advances.
 UWMC is operated by the University of Washington (UW) and serves as a training site for UW's School of Medicine.
 The University of Washington is proud to be one of the nation's premier educational and research institutions.
 Our people are the most important asset in our pursuit of achieving excellence in education, research, and community service.
 Our staff not only enjoys outstanding benefits and professional growth opportunities, but also an environment noted for diversity, community involvement, intellectual excitement, artistic pursuits, and natural beauty.

-Job Description: Demonstrates service excellence standards in independently performing the following support services: reception and discharge activities; schedule appointments; coordinate care with other services; check-in patients; provide initial triage; coordinate referral process; coordinate medical records; obtain and verify registration information/insurance; process charge documents; collect time-of-service payments; perform other necessary activities to maintain clinic operations.
+The UW Medicine MS Center (Northwest Hospital Campus, McMurray Building Suite 130) has an outstanding opportunity for a temporary/hourly Patient Services Specialist 1-Trainee or 2 (PSS).
+The PSS demonstrates service excellence standards in performing the following functions: reception and discharge activities; schedule appointments; coordinate ancillary appointments; check in patients; provide initial triage; and coordinate referral process; coordinate medical records; verify and update registration information; process charge documents; collect time of service payments; perform other necessary activities to maintain clinic operations.